I'm a freelance writer trying to defy the millennial stereotype through hard work. Joy is in the little things.

 - Leave the vent closed and let the pressure naturally release for approximately 20 minutes.
 After 20 minutes, release the pressure valve and remove the lid.

-- Add 1 Tbsp of lemon juice to mixture, and turn pressure cooker onto saute on low.
+- Add the lemon juice to the mixture, and turn the pressure cooker onto saute on low.

-- Add 1 Tbsp of fruit pectin to the mixture while it's still on saute, whisking it in as the mixture boils.
+- Add the fruit pectin to the mixture while it's still on saute, whisking it in as the mixture comes to a boil.

-- Turn off the pressure cooker, and transfer the mixture to jars to let cool and set.
+- Transfer the mixture to jars to let cool and set.